Ignoring dtd's declared in xml messages with dtd declarations

 The workaround with a custom EntityResolver, though seemed promising, resulted in the same error 'Failed to read external DTD '***.dtd', because 'file' access is not allowed due to restriction set by the accessExternalDTD' I checked the saxon configuration and verfifed that my custom Entity resolver was registered, but was never called.

 So, it seems that the above error is thrown before the EntityResolver is hit.

-#3 Updated by Pratheek K about 1 month ago
+#3 Updated by Pratheek K over 1 year ago

 I did some debugging and figured out that the reason why my EntityResolver was not called.
 Saxon is called by camel and camel supplies its own XMLReader and none of the configuration in ParseOption is applied on the parser.
 So in that case, ENTITY_RESOLVER_CLASS is not suitable.